 The more stuff you add, the more functional your enclosure is likely to become!
 As an additional feature, you can shape the substrate into hills to create more environmental variety for your pet.

-For outdoor enclosures, experts recommend planting a variety of drought-tolerant, edible weeds and grasses for the tortoise to graze on.
-The Tortoise Table is a helpful resource for figuring out which ones are safe to use.
+For outdoor enclosures, we recommend planting a variety of drought-tolerant, edible weeds and grasses for the tortoise to graze on.

 What to feed to a sulcata tortoises

 Sulcata tortoises are herbivores, which means that they need a high-fiber, plant-based diet to stay healthy.
 Variety is key to good nutrition, but your tortoise’s diet should still be about 90% grasses and weeds, and about 10% “salad” greens and vegetables.
-Flowers and fruits can be used as treats.
+Flowers can be used as treats.
+We do not recommend feeding fruits.

 Safe grasses/leaves for sulcata tortoises: lawn grass, mulberry leaves, grape leaves, hibiscus leaves, meadow hay, oat hay, orchard hay, timothy, clover, dandelions, nasturtium, geranium, coreopsis

-Safe greens and vegetables for sulcata tortoises: cactus pads, kale, collard greens, turnip greens, romaine lettuce, spring mix
+Safe greens and vegetables for sulcata tortoises: cactus pads, kale, collard greens, endive, chicory, escarole, mustard greens, green/red leaf lettuce, turnip greens, romaine lettuce, spring mix, pumpkin, and squash.

-Edible flowers like nasturtium, dandelions, geranium, roses, and hibiscus are great to add for variety and extra vitamins.
+Edible flowers like nasturtium, daisy, dandelions, geranium, roses, petunia, and hibiscus are great to add for variety and extra vitamins.

 Supplements

-You will also need calcium and vitamin supplements to prevent your tortoise from developing a potential deficiency.
+You will also want calcium and vitamin supplements to prevent your tortoise from developing a potential deficiency.
 We recommend Repashy Superveggie, lightly dusted on each meal.
 A little bit of Mazuri tortoise diet or Zoo Med Natural Grassland Tortoise Food also makes a nutritious addition.
+We also recommend keeping a cuttlebone in the enclosure.
+This provides a good course of calcium, but also helps keep their beak trimmed.

 Water

 Of course, don’t forget a water bowl!
 For drinking water, offer a shallow dish that is too small for them to soak in.
 Soaking is important to keeping your tortoise hydrated, so adults should be soaked in shallow, barely-warm water 1-2x/week for 15-30 minutes.
-Juveniles should be soaked 3x/week.
+Hatchlings and juveniles should be soaked every day.

 Change the drinking water daily and scrub the dish weekly with a reptile-safe disinfectant, or whenever it becomes soiled.